 - Multiple entries are allowed and should be done on separate entry forms.

 - Members of the organising committee and their families are not eligible to enter this competition.

-- Entrants must sign the relevant agreement forms to be considered for judging.
+- Entrants must sign a completed registration form to be considered for judging.